ColorsxStudios: History

 In 2016, Philipp Starcke left his advertising job in Hamburg to fully embark on a new project concerning his passion for music and the discovery of new artists.
 His concept was simply to create quality music videos in a clean style that stands out from the multitude of content on social networks.
 Starcke believed that this would "connect people, countries and cultures on a creative and emotional level."
 He then contacted his friend Felix Glasmeyer, who was then a fashion photographer in New York, to present his project to him.
 Glasmeyer was quickly convinced and then moved to Berlin to help Starcke set up a new studio.
-At first, it was Starcke's savings that made it possible to rent a small former broadcasting studio with cracked walls located within the Funkhaus building on Nalepastraße.
+At first, it was Starcke’s savings that made it possible to rent a small former broadcasting studio located within the Funkhaus Berlin building on Nalepastraße.
 Without any recording equipment or contact in the music industry, the beginnings of ColorsxStudios were complicated according to its creators.
 Jonas Weber, an expert in the digital economy, also joined Starcke and Glasmeyer to help develop this concept.
-The first artist invited to perform on stage was Australian folk singer Emilio Mercuri, who performed his song "Sienna" accompanied only by his acoustic guitar.
-The video of this recording was posted on February 19, 2016, on YouTube and marks the first episode of a long series titled "A COLORS SHOW".
+The first artist invited to perform on stage was Australian folk singer Emilio Mercuri (Redcoats), who performed his song "Sienna" accompanied only by his acoustic guitar.
+The video of this recording was posted on February 19, 2016, on YouTube and marks the first episode of a long series titled "A Colors Show".

 Initially, the company was officially registered as Colors Media UG by Philipp Starcke on 14 March 2017, but later rebranded as ColorsxStudios GmbH in September 2019, increasing its share capital up from €900 to €25,000 and crediting Felix Glasmeyer and Jonas Weber as co-founders.
 Apart from earning revenue from advertisements running before videos, ColorsxStudios also used partnerships with brands like Adidas and WeTransfer in 2018.
 In December 2020, over 200 recordings from ColorsxStudios sessions were made available on streaming platforms, with a comprehensive playlist on Spotify amassing over 200 thousand followers within only one month of creation.
 On social media platforms other than YouTube, ColorsxStudios has amassed over one million followers on their Instagram page, and over 266 thousand followers on their Facebook page.

 Content

-The main COLORS video series are categorized under the following names:
+The main Colors video series are categorized under the following names: